Realization of quantum gates with multiple control qubits or multiple target qubits in a cavity: IMPLEMENTATION OF MULTI-QUBIT GATES

 \subsubsection{DEUTSCH-JOZSA ALGORITHM}

-Deutsch-Jozsa algorithm is designed to distinguished between the constant and balanced functions on $2^{n}$ inputs \cite{dj}.
+Deutsch-Jozsa algorithm is designed to distinguish between the constant and balanced functions on $2^{n}$ inputs \cite{dj}.
 For constant function, the function $f(x)=constant$ for all $2^{n}$ inputs.
 For the balanced function, the function $f(x)=0$ for half of all possible inputs, and $f(x)=1$ for other half.
-A classical algorithm will need $2^{n}/2+1$ queries to determine whether function is constant or balanced since there may be $ 2^{n}/2$ 0's before finally a 1 appears, showing that function is balanced.
+A classical algorithm needs $2^{n}/2+1$ queries to determine whether function is constant or balanced since there may be $ 2^{n}/2$ zero's before finally a one appears, showing that function is balanced.
 In contrast, the Deutsch-Jozsa algorithm requires only one query.